 From the KL Forest Eco Park, walk to the KL Tower, also known as the Menara Tower.
 Towering at a height of 421 meters, KL Tower offers an incredible 360-degree view all over Kuala Lumpur.

 If you’re on a tight budget, I recommend visiting the KL Tower instead of the Petronas Twin Towers.
-Not only are the tickets cheaper, KL Tower offers better views since the Skydeck completely open.
+Not only are the tickets cheaper, but KL Tower also offers better views since the Skydeck is completely open.
 Make sure to book your tickets in advance for a discount!

 Chinatown